openshift/enhancements/enhancements/api-review/add-repositoryMirrors-spec.md

 #### As a user, I would like to pull images from mirror using tag, without digests reference
 The user need to define multiple ImageContentSourcePolicies, used by apps/manifests that don't use digests to pull the images when working with disconnected environments or pulling from registries that act as transparent pull-through proxy cache.
 The user can pull image without digest by configuring `repositoryMirrors` spec in the ImageContentSourcePolicy file.
+For users still use `repositoryDigestMirrors` from operator.openshift.io/v1alpha1, the conversion webhook will automatically convert the ImageContentSourcePolicies to operator.openshift.io/v1alpha2 and enable using `oc edit imagecontentsourcepolicy.operator.openshift.io` to configure `repositoryMirrors`.
 And create the ImageContentSourcePolicy project.
 Once this is done, the images can be pulled from the mirrors without the digest referenced.

 ### Implementation Details/Notes/Constraints [optional]